Adii-Nasher/PlaywrightWithCiCd/README.md

    - Run Playwright smoke tests (tests tagged with `@smoke`).
    - Generate reports for failed tests.

-2. The pipeline is scheduled to run daily at 2:00 AM UTC.
-This can be adjusted in the `ci_cd_github_pipeline.yml` file.

 ### Viewing CI/CD Reports
 After a pipeline run:
 1. Access the Playwright test report under the `playwright-report/` directory (available as an artifact in GitHub Actions).
-2. For daily test runs, all tests are executed and a full report is generated.
-3. For push events, only smoke tests (`@smoke`) are executed, with a targeted report.
+2. For push events, only smoke tests (`@smoke`) are executed, with a targeted report.

 ## Customisation
 - To add new test cases, create new `.spec.ts` files in the `tests/` folder.
-- Update the `playwright.config.ts` file for global settings like `baseURL` or `locale`.
+- Update the `playwright.config.ts` file for global settings like `baseURL`.

-## Issues
-If you encounter any issues, please report them via the GitHub Issues tab of this repository.